jennguyen2/streamlit/README.md

 ### Oil App

-- Uses Prophet to project oil prices
+- Uses Prophet to project oil prices.
 - Backlog: identifies a good time to buy and sends an email to notify.

-## Notes

-- The Food App loads a dataset from HuggingFace (`hf://datasets/Hieu-Pham/kaggle_food_recipes/...`).
-Ensure you have access and the required packages (`fsspec`, `s3fs`, `huggingface_hub`) installed if needed.
-- For additional dependencies, see [oil/requirements.txt](oil/requirements.txt).

----

-Feel free to contribute or open issues!
+### Profiler App

+- Upload CSV or Parquet files, or use a default dataset.
+- Filter data by columns and values.